Single Subject

 The program is a full-time one-year cohort-based program and only accepts candidates for June admissions.
 Candidates begin a full load of classes in June of the summer term.
 During the fall and spring semesters, candidates are in their fieldwork placement five days a week and generally have classes two to three evenings per week.
 A rolling admissions process is used and candidates with complete applications may receive early admissions.

-Single Subject Online Program: classes are all online synchronous and asynchronous.
+Single Subject Online Program: Classes are all online synchronous and asynchronous.

-Single Subject On-Campus Program: classes are offered on-campus with some sessions online.
+Single Subject On-Campus Program: Classes are offered on-campus with some sessions online.

 The department also offers an alternate route to certification (Intern Program*).
 This application process is the same for both the Traditional and Intern programs.
 Application and acceptance into the Intern* program occur after program acceptance, usually after summer classes have started.
 The year-long schedule is the same for both options.

-Application Dates for Summer 2023
+Application Dates for Summer 2024

 Department Application

-• Final Deadline-April 1, 2023
+• Final Application Submission Deadline-April 1, 2024

-Document Deadline: April 1, 2023
+Document Deadline: April 1, 2024

 University Application